jszmajda/blog/code/_posts/2013-01-19-minecraft-mod-with-rubybukkit.md

 title: Minecraft Mod with RubyBukkit
 ---

-I went to [CoderDojoDC][1] and it seemed like every kid there was obsessed with Minecraft.
-I had recently interviewed [Charles Nutter][2], who mentioned you could mod Minecraft with [JRuby][3], and I wanted to get some experience with it so I could help the kids out, so I figured I'd give it a shot.
+The other day I went to [CoderDojoDC][1] and it seemed like every kid there was obsessed with Minecraft.
+I recently interviewed [Charles Nutter][2], who mentioned you could mod Minecraft with [JRuby][3].
+I wanted to get some experience with it so I could help the kids out, so I figured I'd give it a shot.
 It wasn't hard!

-I did this all with Ubuntu linux.
+I did this with Ubuntu linux.
 YMMV with other OS's, but it shouldn't be that much different.

 ### Gather your forces